-• The preschool will take every step to build trusting and supportive relationships between families, staff and volunteers in the group.
+The preschool will take every step in its power to build up trusting and supportive relationships between families and staff and volunteers in the group.
 Where abuse at home is suspected, the pre-school will continue to welcome the child and family while investigations proceed.
-With the proviso that the care and safety of the child must always be paramount, the preschool will do all in its power to support and work with the child's family.
+With the proviso that the care and safety of the child must always be paramount, the preschool will do all in its power to support and work with the child's family